 Best Part 1 | SCHEDULING YOUR SOCIAL MEDIA FROM YOU BLOG POST

-Like an ex you can’t quite shake off, I thought about using it again when I was managing a client’s blog who used CoSchedule.
+Like an ex you can’t quite shake off, I thought about using it again for myself while I was managing a client’s blog who happened to use CoSchedule.

 Turns out, they just revamped the sales page and I still had a shot.
 At that point, I knew I couldn’t keep digging around with other people.
 I mean, scheduling software.